Market access: budget impact analysis

-What is a budget impact analysis?
+What is a budget impact anaylsis?

 Pressure on healthcare insurers to fund the best available care while keeping within budgetary constraints has made budget impact analysis (BIA) an increasingly important part of any application for getting new drugs or medical devices reimbursed.
 BIAs are, in fact, required for reimbursement approval in many countries, including Canada, France, and the UK.